 - Implementing appropriate processes to address any material risks including those related to modern slavery;

-- Ensuring portfolio companies that are subject to the UK MSA plan to disclose in line with those reporting requirements; and
+- Ensuring portfolio companies that are subject to the MSA plan to disclose in line with those reporting requirements; and

-- Requiring portfolio companies to report on social KPIs, including reported workplace grievances and whistleblower incidents, and alignment with International Labour Organisation (ILO) standards, increasing the likelihood of identification of any modern slavery or human trafficking related issues.
+- Requiring portfolio companies to report on social KPIs, including reported workplace grievances and whistleblower incidents, and alignment with International Labour Organisation (ILO) standards, increasing the likelihood of identification of any modern slavery or human trafficking-related issues.

 Reporting

-As part of annual reporting, in 2024 Cinven established reporting by its portfolio
+As part of annual reporting, in 2024 Cinven established reporting by its portfolio companies on the following topics:

-- Whether the company has implemented the UNGPs
+- Whether the company has implemented the UNGPs;

-- Whether the company has policies in place to monitor compliance with the local laws, UN Global Compact (UNGC) principles and/or OECD guidelines for
+- Whether the company has policies in place to monitor compliance with the local laws, UN Global Compact (UNGC) principles and/or OECD guidelines for Multinational Enterprises;

 Awareness / Training